TR 1196

 Working condition.

-This is a transmitter-receiver used in airplanes like Lancaster etc. It is a four channel unit.
+It is a four channel transmitter.
 For the receiver, as well as the transmitter, four crystals are used.

 navigatie005